Fossil Walrus Ivory Beach Tumbled Tusk - 49 ON HOLD 11/24

 Beautiful tusk!!
 Tumbled on the beach this tusk has a rounded smooth surface.
-Can be polished for a display piece, carved into something wonderful or sliced for jewelry/ handle or inlay material.
-Has been sprayed with shellac to seal the ivory.
-This piece has a wonderful feel in the hand.
-Exquisite color, stunning display piece - 12" long x 2 3/8" wide at base x 1 1/2" thickness to 3/4 at tip end.
+Very nice for display or scrimshaw.
+This piece has a small deep cavity going about halfway into the tusk.
+Light color, for display or scrimshaw.
+7 1/4" long x 2 3/8" wide at base x 1 1/2" thickness to 3/4 at tip end.
 U.S. Sales Only!

 No N.J.
 Sales!

 Excavated on St. Lawrence Island by Eskimo people known as Siberian Yupik.
 For over 5,000 years the Yupiks had villages along the Bering Sea and fashioned sled runners, net weights, chopping tools and other utensils out of readily available ivory.
 That ivory became hidden from the world for centuries, when it was discarded in the village middens (dumps) along with tusks and bones of walrus, whales and seals.
 Only now is that ancient ivory being unearthed, excavated by the descendants of the primitive Yupiks that worked it.